4 Call Centre Myths that need to be corrected

 Metrics are an important way to keep call centres running smoothly and customer service performing optimally.

 Cost-per-call has always been an important KPI and still remains to be, however, the industry has matured and developed new metrics that also focus on customer satisfaction and quality.
-First Contact Resolution (FCR), One Contact Resolution (OCR), and Quality Scores are among the metrics that contact centre managers now use to measure the quality of their interactions.

-The customer experience has become a major competitive differentiator for businesses, and though some operations managers still struggle with it, 93%of managers have listed it as part of their key priorities for improvement.
+The customer experience has become a major competitive differentiator for businesses, and though some operations managers still struggle with it,93% of managers have listed it as part of their key priorities for improvement.